meg709/linux-privesc-notes/README.md

 chmod +x script.sh , gives permission to execute
 The execute permission allows files to be run as programs.
 Writable and executable scripts owned by privileged users can lead to privilege escalation.

+Sudo -l ,list what i'm able to run with sudo
+What is sudo
+Sudo allows a user to execute commands as another user, usually root.

+How to enumerate

+sudo -l

+Why it is dangerous
+If a user is allowed to run powerful binaries (e.g. vim, python) with sudo, they can escape into a root shell.

+Impact
+Full system compromise.

+Mitigation
+Restrict sudo permissions.
+Avoid NOPASSWD for interactive binaries.

+That is a real security write‑up, not student fluff.